nobody-but-me/g25project/README.md

-# Execurator project
+# Carol project

-Execurator is meant to be an all-in-one single-binary static website generator for Razomentalist, my new project of personal website.
+Carol is meant to be an all-in-one single-binary static website generator for Razomentalist, my new project of personal website.
 This is an experimental project for learning purposes -- i.e.: it's not meant to be finished or well-coded in anyways.
 If it comes to become a real application, then this text will be, for sure, changed.

 ## Building